Den Bosch is one of our favorite cities to visit. And after you’ve tasted their famous pastry - The Bossche Bol - we’re sure it will be yours too.

 The taste of the chocolate is unique.
 It's what most people love the most — followed by the texture of the whipped cream.
 You'll see many look-a-like pastries in the country when you visit Holland.
 But none taste like a real Bossche Bol.
 You have to get out here to try one.

 The company that makes them never expended outside the city.
-So instead of bringing them to the people.
-The people will come to get them.
+Instead of bringing them to the people, the people came to get them.
 From all over the country actually, in large numbers!

 Where to get a Bossche Bol?